Applying for Financial Aid

 my financial aid?

 This is different for every student.
-Some students will lose financial aid the following semester, while others may never be affected.
-There is information about withdrawing from classes on our website, as is the full Satisfactory Academic Progress (SAP) Policy.
+Some students will lose financial aid the following semester, while others may not be immediately affected.
 You should make sure you understand all of the repercussions that come with course withdrawal before you make your final decision to withdraw.
-Click Here for more information.
+If you have any questions about this matter please contact our office.

 3. I'm no longer eligible for financial aid, what other options do I have?